Find specific issues

 4. Optionally, enter text to search for and add more criteria by clicking +More.

-When using the search field in basic mode, results will be based on the summary and description fields.
-To search all text fields, select More + to view additional field filters, then select Text.
+When using the search field in basic mode, results will be based on the summary, description fields, and all text fields.
+To search comments and worklog too, select More + to view additional field filters, then select Text.

 When searching for text, you can use special characters and modifiers in your search text, such as wildcards and logical operators.
 See Search syntax for text fields